ITensor/website/docs/cppv3/classes/decomp.md

   For example, T could have indices {i,i',j,j'}.
   Saying that T is Hermitian means that `T == swapTags(dag(T),"0","1")`.

+   The `diagHermitian` function recognizes the following optional named arguments:

+   * "Tags" &mdash; TagSet.
+Specify the tags of the index shared by U and D.

   <div class="example_clicker">Click to Show Example</div>

       auto i = Index(2);